Airport ‘77 - Screen Test Theater

 Survive the Crash of A Jumbo Jet

-The studio audience was selected in great numbers to fill all the roles of the short video.
+The studio audience was selected in great numbers to fill all the roles of the short 3-minute video.
 The ramp leading up to the stage was designed as the airplane’s wing and members of the studio audience boarded over the wing ramp.
 Some of the chosen passengers were taken backstage where they were fitted with uniforms to fit their character roles while the cabin passengers remained in the main cabin.

 The director had them practice once and then the main footage was then recorded.
 Below are two complete videos from a couple of audience members.